formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 Tip: If you want to look up the shortcut for restarting the REPL, or any other shortcut, you can do so by opening the Command Palette and searching for "restart".

-Because we will need to restart the REPL it is important that you keep your code in a script file, so that you can easily execute it again after restarting the REPL.
-At the end you should have a single file which solves the entire workshop in a single run.
+Because we will need to restart Julia during the workshop, and this will delete all variables, functions, etc. you defined, it is important that you keep your code in a script file.
+You should keep this file clean, so it runs from top to bottom without errors.
+This way, you can easily execute it again after restarting Julia.
+The goal is to have a single file which solves the entire workshop in a single run at the end.

 ## The Tab key